Essential Website Security: Guide on How to Secure Your Website

 A good firewall can and will protect your website against malicious bots and undesirable traffic.
 We’ve covered the benefits of firewalls in a previous section.

-3. Password protect wp-admin directory
+3. Password protect key site directories

 The wp-admin folder is one of the most crucial folders on your website.
 Naturally, it attracts a lot of attention from hackers.
 Therefore, protecting it with a password may seem like a brilliant move, but it’s counterproductive.

-Password protecting your wp-admin directory breaks AJAX functionality on your WordPress website.
+Password protecting your wp-admin directory breaks AJAX functionality on your website.
 AJAX is a coding technique that loads parts of your website from the server without changing the currently displayed page.

 If this sounds like gobbledegook, it essentially means that it makes your website dynamic, without constantly reloading it for users every time something changes.